 When some injured workers are no longer able to clock in, they assume they are out of luck.
-But there are provisions in place to ensure that accident victims receive the lost wages they are entitled to.
+But there are provisions in place to ensure that accident victims receive the lost wages after accident which they are entitled to.

-Lost wages refer to the money and benefits an injured worker would have received from the time of their accident to the time of the case’s settlement.
+Lost wages after accident or lost wages in general refer to the money and benefits an injured worker would have received from the time of their accident to the time of the case’s settlement.
 Lost wages include the following:

 - Hourly wages

 This is calculated by multiplying your hourly wage by the number of hours you work per day, then multiplying by the number of days you were unable to work.

 Workers who typically clock overtime hours can include overtime in their claim, using pay stubs as documentation.